MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ![Power BI new workspaces preview](media/service-create-the-new-workspaces/power-bi-new-workspaces-preview.png)

-With the new workspaces preview you can now:
+With the new workspaces preview, you can now:

 - Assign workspace roles to user groups: security groups, distribution lists, Office 365 groups, and individuals.
 - Create a workspace in Power BI without creating an Office 365 group.